Keeping a Daily Tip Record

 Go to IRS.gov/Refunds.

-Due to changes in the law, the IRS can’t issue refunds before mid-February 2018, for returns that properly claim the EIC or the ACTC.
+The IRS can’t issue refunds before mid-February 2019, for returns that properly claim the EIC or the ACTC.
 This applies to the entire refund, not just the portion associated with these credits.

 Download the official IRS2Go app to your mobile device to check your refund status.